Modelling and Forecasting Macroeconomic Risk with Time Varying Skewness Stochastic Volatility Models: Introduction

 \section{Introduction}

 Central banks and policy institutions play a critical role in maintaining financial stability and fostering economic growth.
 A key challenge they face is effectively monitoring the likelihood of severe events that could have adverse effects on the economy.
 Failing to adequately assess these risks can lead to underestimation of potential losses and insufficient policy responses.

-To address this challenge, it is essential to develop econometric models that can accurately predict and assess tail risk in macroeconomic outcomes.
+To address this challenge, it is essential to develop econometric tools that can accurately predict and assess tail risk in macroeconomic outcomes.
 In this paper, I propose an econometric framework specifically designed for modeling and forecasting macroeconomic tail risk.
-The framework relies on fully parametric univariate and multivariate stochastic volatility models with \textit{Skew-Normal} and \textit{Skew-t} shocks.
-These models aim to capture and predict persistent time-varying asymmetries in the future distribution of macroeconomic variables of interest.
+The framework relies on fully parametric univariate and multivariate stochastic volatility models with \textit{Skew-Normal} and \textit{Skew-t} shocks featuring stochastic skewness.
+These models aim to capture and predict persistent time-varying asymmetries in the future distribution of the variables of interest.
 Capturing these asymmetries is especially relevant given the risk management nature of the problem of policymaking faced by central banks and policy institutions \citep{km}.

-The paper begins by extending the well-known univariate stochastic volatility model introduced by \citet{jpr1993} to explicitly account for time-varying conditional skewness in the predictive distribution of a given target variable.
-Then, building upon this univariate approach, the paper introduces a Bayesian Vector Autoregressive (VAR) model with stochastic volatility and time-varying skewness.
-By allowing to track changes in the shape of the predictive distribution of multiple time series, this model is suitable for quantification and forecasting of tail risk to multiple target variables.
-Importantly, the model retains all the advantages and familiar toolkit for policy analysis and scenario analysis associated to the VAR framework.